pratyushkr9420/myweatherapp/README.md

 - **[Babel](https://babeljs.io/)**: The JavaScript compiler that allows us to use the latest ECMAScript features in our code.

 - **[react-native-dotenv](https://github.com/goatandsheep/react-native-dotenv)**: Enabling us to manage environment variables in our React Native project.

-I appreciate the open-source community and the creators of these tools and libraries for their continuous efforts in making development more accessible and efficient.

 ## Contact